Program Requirements

 Submitting the dissertation:

-A student’s dissertation research is guided by a committee of no fewer than three faculty members, at least two of whom must be members of the Yale Department of Political Science.
-One of the committee members is designated as chair.
+A student’s dissertation research is guided by a committee of no fewer than three faculty members, at least two of whom must be primary ladder faculty of the Yale Department of Political Science.
+One of the committee members is designated as chair, and the chair of the committee must be a full member of the department with voting rights.
 When a dissertation is completed, the student will select two members to write written reports on the final dissertation, at least one of whom must be a member of the Yale Department of Political Science.
 The DGS will also appoint one additional member of the department to write an additional evaluation.

 Master’s Degrees:

-M.Phil.
-The academic requirements for the M.Phil. degree are the same as for the Ph.D. degree except for the completion of the prospectus and dissertation.
+M.Phil. - The academic requirements for the M.Phil. degree are the same as for the Ph.D. degree except for the completion of the prospectus and dissertation.
+Students dismissed from the program after completing candidacy requirements are also eligible for the M.Phil. degree.
+See Dismissal Procedures above.

 The Prospectus and Dissertation

 In order to receive the Ph.D., students must complete all program requirements, including a dissertation that is evaluated favorably by the Department as a whole in a faculty vote.
-The Prospectus, which is the final step prior to the dissertation for the Ph.D. degree, is a proposed plan for a dissertation.
 Once a student has completed all program requirements apart from the dissertation, he or she submits a prospectus and if that prospectus is approved, the student “advances to candidacy” for the Ph.D. degree.
-Students must advance to candidacy no later than May 1 of the student’s third year of study.
+Students must advance to candidacy no later than December 1 of their fourth year of study.
+See Admission to Candidacy section above for the specific timeline and consequences.

 The Prospectus